OpenTermsArchive/opentermsarchive.org/content/memos/linkedin-removes-transgender-hate-speech-protections/index.md

 ---
-html_description: "On July 29, 2025, LinkedIn removed protections for transgender individuals from its hateful and derogatory content policy."
+html_description: "On July 29, 2025, LinkedIn removed “misgendering or deadnaming” from examples of prohibited content in its policy on hateful and derogatory content."
 title: "LinkedIn removes hate speech protections for transgender individuals"
 service: "LinkedIn"
 terms_types: ["Community Guidelines"]
 dates: ["2025-07-29"]
 author: Matti Schneider
-assistance: GPT-4o
+assistance: [GPT-4o, DeepL]
 related_collections: ["pga"]
 ---

 LinkedIn [removed](https://github.com/OpenTermsArchive/pga-versions/commit/537447facc3a1922e77cfc7fe90b0fc69414b613#diff-88386d527dff09b9311f1e66713dff8eebbf339a52952a1b2376eb198d34a60fL313) transgender-related protections from its policy on hateful and derogatory content.
 The platform **no longer lists “misgendering[^misgendering] or deadnaming[^deadnaming] of transgender individuals” as examples of prohibited conduct**.
+While “content that attacks, denigrates, intimidates, dehumanizes, incites or threatens hatred, violence, prejudicial or discriminatory action” is still considered hateful, addressing a person by a gender and name they ask not be designated by is not anymore.

-It also removed “race or gender identity” from its examples of inherent traits for which negative comments are considered harassment.
-That qualification of harassment is now kept only for behaviour “disparaging another member’s […] perceived gender”, not mentioning race or “gender identity” anymore.
+Similarly, the platform removed “race or gender identity” from its examples of inherent traits for which negative comments are considered harassment.
+That qualification of harassment is now kept only for behaviour that is actively “disparaging another member’s […] perceived gender”, not mentioning race or gender identity anymore.

 The “last update” date of the [Hateful and Derogatory Content](https://www.linkedin.com/help/linkedin/answer/a1339812/?lang=en-US) was updated, but the service did not otherwise communicate publicly on this change in its [Trust &amp; Safety blog](https://www.linkedin.com/blog/engineering/trust-and-safety), like [it did](https://www.linkedin.com/blog/engineering/trust-and-safety/evolution-enforcing-our-professional-community-policies-at-scale) for example to describe how it improved enforcement of its community guidelines at scale.